mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 levels of radiation and airborne rock dust.

-Security is not up to the level of the ‘best’ Imperial prisons as the prison site is surrounded by thousands of kilometres of desert, inhabited only by dangerous animals.
+Security is not up to the level of the ‘best’ Imperial prisons as the prison site is surrounded by thousands of kilometers of desert, inhabited only by dangerous animals.
 There is only one small city on
 Keanou: Circle City, site of the class C starport where the ore mined at the prison is taken to await transhipment by regular commercial